obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-task-collector.md

 Developed by: [[ebullient]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Manage completed tasks within a document
+Change task status and collect tasks within a document using hotkeys and context menus.

 %% ----- Do not edit anything above this line ----- %%